bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 in one thread.
 Vanilla async Rust acts simiarly to coroutines in Python, goroutines in Go, and processes in Elixir (although they all differ in implementation).
 They are green threads, which means application code manages the execution contexts rather than the OS.
-They're great for heavy IO use as opposed to CPU.
+This generally happens in one actual OS thread, but the scheduler may also use multiple OS threads as an implementation detail.
+Green threads are great for heavy IO use as opposed to CPU crunching.

 My initial attempt at this server stayed in the standard lib by using `std::thread` to manage threads directly and `std::sync::mpsc` to communicate between them.
 I ran into pain when trying to figure out how to make a thread read data from the socket AND from the channel without blocking either.
-MPSC (multi-producer, single consumer) was also not the paradigm I was going for.
-After reading through the [Tokio tutorial](https://tokio.rs/tokio/tutorial){:target="x"}, I discovered it handled everything I needed.
+MPSC (multi-producer, single consumer) was also not the paradigm I was going for, but it seemed to be the only channel structure offered by stdlib.
+After reading through the [Tokio tutorial](https://tokio.rs/tokio/tutorial){:target="x"}, I discovered it was built to handle everything I needed.
 Sometimes it's fun to know how stuff runs under the covers, and sometimes you just want to get shit done.
 Tokio excels at that part.
-It makes concurrency a lot more ergonomic.
-I highly recommend it.
+It makes concurrency a lot more ergonomic, and I highly recommend it.